 Contact today the Plastic Surgery Clinic of Eau Claire for an appointment with a facelift expert, Dr. Ember Ewings.
 She will exceed your expectations.

-Natural remedies like aloe vera and manuka honey can supplement traditional facelift recovery methods, addressing post-operative symptoms like swelling and inflammation and potentially accelerating healing.
-Essential oils such as lavender and chamomile can help alleviate post-operative stress.
-These remedies should complement, not replace, traditional post-operative care.
+Natural remedies such as aloe vera and manuka honey may complement typical facelift recovery methods by alleviating post-operative symptoms such as swelling and irritation and potentially speeding healing.
+Essential oils like lavender and chamomile can aid with post-operative stress.
+These treatments should supplement, not replace, regular post-operative care.

 After a facelift, the start time for natural remedies post-facelift varies.
 Consult your doctor before adding new substances to your recovery regimen.
 Topical applications like aloe vera or manuka honey should only be used once the wound has closed and with a doctor’s approval.
 Herbal infusions and nutritional enhancements can be incorporated sooner, provided they don’t interfere with prescribed medications.